Design

 6 min read

-“A lot of our clients have a sense of mission.
-They feel like, ‘Well, if I'm going to do something and build something and contribute to the world in this way, that should be something I can believe in.
-And I can feel good about leaving something behind that will have lasting value,’” says Bassett-Dilley.
-“That was all motivation for [clients] Paul and Marisa.”
+“A lot of our clients have a sense of mission," says architect Tom Bassett-Dilley, owner of the Oak Park, Ill., firm.
+"They feel like, ‘Well, if I'm going to build something and contribute to the world in this way, it should be something I can believe in and I can feel good about leaving something behind that will have lasting value.’
+That was all motivation for [clients] Paul and Marisa.”

-Building with Insulated Concrete Forms (ICF)
+Building With Insulated Concrete Forms

 “Juanita became a real advocate for the client and helped bring the contractors in line or to help troubleshoot any issues they had,” says Bassett-Dilley.
 “When you're on the construction site, thinking, ‘How am I going to get this to go here to there?
 How am I going to seal that?’
 That's where the third-party rater can really help out.”